leksval/canrun/README.md

 ## 🚀 Overview

-**CanRun** is an RTX/GTX-exclusive G-Assist plugin that instantly tells you if your PC can run any game with an advanced **S-A-B-C-D-F tier system**.and enhanced Steam integration.
+**CanRun** is an RTX/GTX-exclusive G-Assist plugin that instantly tells you if your PC can run any game with an advanced **S-A-B-C-D-F tier system** and enhanced Steam integration.

 ## ✨ Key Features